deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 >Sure, if the model got a low enough loss, it’d have to be intelligent, but how could you prove that would happen in practice?
 (Training char-RNNs was fun, but they hadn’t exactly revolutionized deep learning.)
 It might require more text than exists, countless petabytes of data for all of those subtle factors like logical reasoning to represent enough training signal, amidst all the noise and distractors, to train a model.
 Or maybe your models are too small to do more than absorb the simple surface-level signals, and you would have to scale them 100 orders of magnitude for it to work, because the scaling curves didn’t cooperate.
 Or maybe your models are fundamentally broken, and stuff like abstraction require an entirely different architecture to work at all, and whatever you do, your current models will saturate at poor performance.
 Or it’ll train, but it’ll spend all its time trying to improve the surface-level modeling, absorbing more and more literal data and facts without ever ascending to the higher planes of cognition as planned.

-The scaling hypothesis also makes certain predictions which Gwern doesn't mention:

-1. Animals are not as intelligent as humans because their brains are not large enough and/or they aren't exposed to enough data